Pinta365/BucketFS/README.md

 **Important Note on Costs:** Using BucketFS involves interacting with third-party cloud storage providers (Amazon S3, Cloudflare R2, Google Cloud Storage, DigitalOcean Spaces).
 These providers typically charge for storage, data transfer, and operations.
 While most providers offer a free tier, it is the user's responsibility to understand and monitor the pricing of their chosen provider to avoid unexpected costs.
+The memory provider has no costs and doesn't require any cloud account setup.

 ## Installation